 Section 201.125 of the CATSI Act outlines how voting is carried out and replaceable rules.
-For example
+For example:

-A resolution put to the vote at a general meeting must be decided on a show of hands unless a poll is demanded.
+- A resolution put to the vote at a general meeting must be decided on a show of hands unless a poll is demanded.

-Before a vote is taken the chair must inform the meeting whether any proxy votes have been received and how the proxy votes are to be cast.
+- Before a vote is taken the chair must inform the meeting whether any proxy votes have been received and how the proxy votes are to be cast.

-On a show of hands, a declaration by the chair is conclusive evidence of the result, provided that the declaration reflects the show of hands and the votes of the proxies received.
+- On a show of hands, a declaration by the chair is conclusive evidence of the result, provided that the declaration reflects the show of hands and the votes of the proxies received.
 Neither the chair nor the minutes need to state the number or proportion of the votes recorded in favour or against.

-Decision making rule - PKKP Aboriginal Corporation RNTBC
+Example - PKKP Aboriginal Corporation RNTBC